 Welcome to our Early Years Foundation Stage

 We are the youngest children in school.
 We are Nursery and Reception children.
 Our teacher is Miss Dews (Early Years Leader).
-Mrs. McGee (Early Years Teaching Assistant), Mrs. Dower (Early Years Apprentice), Miss Edington (Early Years Teaching Assistant), Miss Nicholson (Early Years Teaching Assistant) and Miss Callender (Early Years Apprentice) also work with us.
+Mrs. McGee (Early Years Teaching Assistant), Mrs. Dower (Early Years Apprentice), Miss Edington (Early Years Teaching Assistant), Miss Smith (Early Years Teaching Assistant) and Mrs. Oliver (Early Years Apprentice) also work with us.
 Miss Dews and Mrs. McGee are our Key Workers.

 Our unit is made up of two big classrooms, two outdoor areas and a corridor space.
 We also use the garden and field areas in the school grounds.
 Our Nursery and Reception children work together most of the day.
 This helps our older children to develop their personal and social skills, helping and supporting the younger children.
 It ensures the younger children settle into nursery quickly as they have excellent peer role models to learn from.
 The mixed age class also provides a seamless transition from Nursery to Reception for our youngest children.